2 alerts: Communal bin collections; Planning Register

 Funded by the DfE, HAF provides a programme of free activities during the school Easter, summer, and winter holidays, for people who receive benefits-related free school meals.
-Activities include sports, arts, music, STEM, and more.
+Activities include sports, arts, music, and more.

 Children and young people also receive a free balanced meal and snacks as part of their day.